Automated Trading Command Reference

 Place a trailing stop market order.

 Place a trailing take profit order.
 This initially waits for the price to reach the `triggerOffset`.
-When that price is touched, a [trailing stop loss](/docs/automated-trading/trailing-stop-loss-order) order is started, that trails the price by `offset`.
+When that price is touched, a [trailing stop order](/docs/automated-trading/trailing-stop-order) order is started, that trails the price by `offset`.

 TWAP order, also known as Time-Weighted Average Price Order, places a series of market orders over an extended period of time.

 Waits for a fixed amount of time.
 When the time has passed, the command will complete and the next command in the sequence will be started.

 Your TradingView alerts, with charts, PM'd to you.

 Get all your alerts from TradingView, sent to Telegram, Discord, Slack, Email or webhooks, with a chart snapshot attached.

 See a high quality chart with every alert, captured at the moment the alert was triggered.
 See exactly what the market was doing and make informed decisions.

 Trigger orders on popular cryptocurrency exchanges and trade 24/7.
 Access powerful algorithmic orders to maximise your profits.

 Connect your alerts to Telegram (channels, groups and private chats), Discord, Slack, email or send push notifications to other services with webhooks.